 - The nature of the work or adaptation

 - The possibility of obtaining the work or adaptation within a reasonable time at an ordinary commercial price

 - The effect of the dealing upon the potential market for, or value of, the work or adaptation

 - The amount and substantiality of the part copied taken in relation to the whole work or adaptation

 In most cases you can only copy a reasonable portion of a work.
 A reasonable portion is the whole of one or more articles from a periodical publication if they are for the same research or course of study, 10% or one chapter of a book or 10% of the number of words in an electronic copy.
 There are no guidelines for copying of artistic works.

 These sections can also be used by staff who wish to copy material for their own research activities.

-Generally the fair dealing exceptions can only be used by individuals - i.e. staff cannot use fair dealing to copy on behalf of students - and are different to the statutory licences (Part VA and Part VB) that allow the university staff to make multiple copies of material for educational purposes.
+Generally the fair dealing exceptions can only be used by individuals - i.e. staff cannot use fair dealing to copy on behalf of students - and are different to the statutory licence s.113P that allows the university staff to make multiple copies of material for educational purposes.
 There is no payment required for the use of the fair dealing exceptions.

 Using copyright material outside FedUni